 SSL.com maintains systems and processes to authenticate the identity of any Applicant, and follows documented procedures to verify all data requested for inclusion in the Certificate by the Applicant.

-Applicant information MUST include, but is not limited to, at least one Fully-Qualified Domain Name or IP address to be included in the Certificate's SubjectAltName extension.
+In the case of SSL/TLS certificates, applicant information MUST include, but is not limited to, at least one Fully-Qualified Domain Name or IP address to be included in the Certificate's SubjectAltName extension.
+In the case of client authentication certificates, applicant information MUST include, but is not limited to, at least one email address, Fully-Qualified Domain Name or IP address to be included in the Certificate's SubjectAltName extension.